NSHipster/articles/2012-11-12-valuetransformer.md

 While it's true that Objective-C blocks and all of the advanced language features in Swift are superior examples of the functional programming paradigm.
-`NSValueTransformer` has a special place in Cocoa's history and Xcode's tooling.
+`ValueTransformer` has a special place in Cocoa's history and Xcode's tooling.
 For that reason, object orientation is transformed from an embarrassing liability to its greatest asset.

-And though it hasn't aged very well on its own, a little modernization restores `NSValueTransformer` to that highest esteem of NSHipsterdom: a solution that we didn't know we needed but was there all along.
+And though it hasn't aged very well on its own, a little modernization restores `ValueTransformer` to that highest esteem of NSHipsterdom: a solution that we didn't know we needed but was there all along.